PaulKinlan/paul.kinlan.me/content/en/creating-a-web-app-with-deno-fresh-and-tensorflow.md

 The only thing that is special here is that I only want to instantiate the model when the property changes, and I only want to run the prediction when the input files array changes.

 And that's it.
 It just worked.

+Next up will be integrating this Tensorflow model into a custom Lighthouse Audit.